racslabs/racs/docs/source/types.rst

 Type ``string`` represents a sequence of characters.
 All strings are expected to be UTF-8 encoded.

-Strings must be enclosed in single or double quotes.
+String literals must be enclosed in single quotes.

 Time Types